 In these circumstances, you will have to contact your current service provider or ask about a roaming data SIM for Spain.
 If you have had your cell phone for longer than a year, you should be allowed to get it unlocked so you can simply add a Spanish SIM card when you arrive.

 If you cannot unlock your phone and you are coming from a country that does not operate on a GSM network, such as Japan, Canada and the US, you might consider buying a ‘world’ mobile that has both CDMA and GSM radios.

-Spain boasts the largest number of mobile users in Europe.
+Spain has one of the largest numbers of mobile users in Europe.
 Consequently, mobile operators in Spain compete fiercely against one another.
-The good news for mobile phone owners in Spain is you can find some excellent deals if you shop around and compare Spanish mobile plans and SIM card deals.
+The good news for mobile phone owners in Spain is you can find some excellent deals for Spanish phones if you shop around and compare mobile plans and SIM card deals.

 There are four principal Spanish mobile networks:

-Movistar is the most popular mobile operator in Spain, although in 2016 Vodafone ranked as providing the best 4G/LTE coverage servicing 95 percent of the country.
-Orange’s networks covers around 89 percent of the country while Movistar and Yoigo cover 86 percent.
+Movistar is the most popular mobile operator in Spain, although in 2017 Vodafone ranked as providing the best 4G/LTE coverage servicing 96.5% of the country.
+Orange’s networks covers 91.7% of the country while Movistar and Yoigo cover 89%.
 The top three mobile networks in Spain also provide coverage in some of the more remote areas, while Yoigo did not perform so well in the countryside.

 There are also several low-cost mobile operators in Spain, operating on the Spanish mobile networks mentioned above.
 The companies making the biggest impression are Happy Móvil, Lebara and Simyo.
 Prices for these lesser known companies are less expensive than the established big four, but connectivity is typically only available in the larger cities.
 It is advisable to check out network coverage before signing up for a Spanish SIM card with a smaller mobile operator in Spain; many mobile companies provide this on their websites.